Experienced, Aggressive, Straight Forward Criminal Defense

 While it’s best to retain legal representation as early as possible, “better late than never” definitely applies in this case.
 Experienced Fort Worth criminal defense lawyers can improve the odds of winning your case when possible and be your best bet for minimizing the potential fines and prison time you face.

-Will my arrest for a criminal offense stay on my record?
+Will my arrest stay on my record?

 While criminal convictions remain on your record permanently, the arrest could continue to show up in background checks—even if your lawyer arranged to have the charges dropped.
 To avoid this, you must take certain steps to clear the arrest from your record, and our Fort Worth criminal attorneys can assist you with the expungement process.
 This step is often essential in order to more easily obtain jobs and housing in the future.

 What possible outcomes can result in a criminal case in Texas?